chahid001/DevOps360/README.md

 ![Workflow Diagram](https://github.com/chahid001/DevOps360/blob/main/assets/workflow.png)
 ### CI/CD Workflow and Branch Strategy

-1. **Develop Branch**:
+1. **🌱 Develop Branch**:
    - Active development occurs here.
    - Features and updates are developed and tested in this branch before merging into the `main` branch.
    - Continuous Integration (CI) automatically builds and tests code on every commit.

-2. **Staging Branch**:
+2. **📦 Staging Branch**:
    - Used for deploying the new version to a **staging environment** in **Google Kubernetes Engine (GKE)**.
    - A **blue-green deployment** strategy is applied, where the new version is deployed to a free environment (either blue or green).
    - Teams (QA testers or developers) access the staging environment via a temporary **service** or **port-forwarding** for testing purposes.

-3. **Main Branch (Master)**:
+3. **🚀 Main Branch (Master)**:
    - Contains **production-ready code**.
    - Once the new version in staging is verified, the **Helm chart** switches the service to point to the appropriate environment (either blue or green), ensuring a **seamless transition** without downtime.

-4. **GitLab CI Pipeline**:
+4. **🔄 GitLab CI Pipeline**:
    - Automates the process of scanning, building, and testing the application on every push.
    - If all tests pass, the CI pipeline triggers a **Helm deployment** using the **Blue-Green deployment** strategy, deploying the new version to GKE.
    - Ensures that changes are gradually rolled out and tested before becoming live in production.

 🎯 **Goals Achieved**
-- Fully automated infrastructure with secure networking through OpenVPN, internal DNS, and a proxy server.
+- 🛠️ Fully automated infrastructure with secure networking through OpenVPN, internal DNS, and a proxy server.
-- Enhanced system performance with kernel tuning for Elasticsearch and database optimizations for high concurrency.
+- ⚙️ Enhanced system performance with kernel tuning for Elasticsearch and database optimizations for high concurrency.
-- Scalable, zero-downtime deployments via Helm and Blue-Green strategy, ensuring seamless production updates.
+- 📈 Scalable, zero-downtime deployments via Helm and Blue-Green strategy, ensuring seamless production updates.
-- Continuous Integration and Delivery (CI/CD) with GitLab pipelines, enabling efficient development cycles with automated security and testing tools (SAST, DAST, SCA, and CIS).
+- 🔄 Continuous Integration and Delivery (CI/CD) with GitLab pipelines, enabling efficient development cycles with automated security and testing tools (SAST, DAST, SCA, and CIS).

 📦 **Deployment Steps**